 When you need to keep track of your assets, inventory management stickers can simplify the process.
-From scannable barcodes to bright colors for color-coding, inventory labels help you create a smooth system for managing inventory.
+From scannable barcodes to bright colors for color coding, inventory tracking stickers help you create a smooth system for managing inventory.
 Poorly managed inventory can have a negative impact on the profitability of your business.
 All businesses experience some inventory loss, but tracking inventory can help lessen the percentage of inventory shrinkage.

 Inventory management stickers are used across many different industries.
 Pharmacies, warehouses, retailers, telecommunications companies, and construction companies, among many others all have a need of managing their inventory.

 At Coast Label, we understand the importance of a well-maintained inventory.
 From tracking stickers to inventory labels, we can create any kind of inventory management sticker you need for your business.

 Whether your business is small or large, managing and tracking your inventory plays an important role in lessening inventory shrinkage.
 Some of the most common causes of product loss include broken products, lost products, and employee theft.
 Some amount of loss is inevitable.
 But managing your inventory with meticulous records lessens the opportunities for loss and theft.

 Keeping track of all your inventory is a big job.
 That’s where inventory management stickers come into play.
 Tracking your warehouse products with inventory management stickers is an essential part of an effective inventory management strategy.

 When designing your inventory management labels, you’ll want to consider the following:

 - The surface the inventory stickers will be applied to–different surfaces require different kinds of adhesive and face stock.

 - The conditions the labels will be exposed to–factors like extreme heat and cold will affect the performance of the stickers.
 Extreme conditions will require more durable materials.

 - The information your labels need to have–from simple logos to scannable bar codes, the graphic design of the label needs to be functional as well as legible.